 The top of the Thermal Mug unscrews to house a teabag.
 But it also serves to allow pressure to dissipate as your drink cools.
-Lifeventure describe it thus ” Expansion chamber with pressure release valve in lid”.
-It’s also the perfect place to stash a Murray Mint.
+Lifeventure describes it thus " Expansion chamber with a pressure release valve in lid".
+It's also the perfect place to stash a Murray Mint.

 It weighs in at 300g, which is reassuringly heavy.
 And it feels rugged, being made from stainless steel - there are no glass thermos-style inners to shatter.